-To analyze the impact of disclosing the handshake hash to an adversary we must consider it's definition.
-The noise protocol specification gives its definition, but does not guarantee that it can be disclosed to an adversary without compromising security.
-Figure 3 contains a flowchart of the derivation of both initiator-transmit and initiator-receive symmetric encryption keys $k{1,2}$ and the handshake hash h during the Noise handshake.
-The definitions of MixHash and MixKey according to the Noise protocol specification are as follows.
+To analyze the impact of disclosing the handshake hash to an adversary we must consider its definition.
+The noise protocol specification does not guarantee that the handshake hash can be disclosed to an adversary without compromising security.
+Figure 3 is a flowchart of the derivation of both initiator-transmit and initiator-receive symmetric encryption keys $k{1,2}$ and the handshake hash h during the Noise handshake.
+Following are the definitions of MixHash and MixKey according to the Noise protocol specification.